Uncovering the Social Interaction in Swarm Intelligence with Network Science: Conclusions

-To verify the plausibility of this network-based approach, we considered the self-organization mechanism of flocking as a case study and investigated its most popular optimization technique, namely, the Particle Swarm Optimization.
+To verify the plausibility of this network-based approach, we considered four different swarm-based algorithms with distinct natural inspirations, and then we focused on one of the most popular optimization technique, namely, the Particle Swarm Optimization.
 We also discussed the social interaction in other self-organization mechanisms to guide definitions of their interaction network.
-In the analysis of the PSO, we found that the interaction network helps us to disentangle complex features of swarm systems.
-We analyzed its interplay with the quality and improvement of fitness, and we found that some characteristics of the interaction network can be used to explain parametric settings in the algorithm.
+In the analysis of the four algorithms, we showed that the interaction network provides us the means to study them from a general perspective.
+In the in-depth analysis of the PSO algorithm, we found that the interaction network helps us to disentangle complex features of swarm systems.
+We analyzed its interplay with the quality and improvement of the fitness, and we found that some characteristics of the interaction network can be used to explain parametric settings in the algorithm.
 Specifically, we studied the diversity in the network (i.e., the Interaction Diversity).
-Our results revealed that different communication topology leads the swarm to distinct search mode that also depends on the problem landscape.
+Our results revealed that different communication topologies lead the swarm to distinct search modes that also depend on the problem landscape.

 The network-based perspective of swarms unfolds a pathway to researchers to study these systems comprehensively.
 This perspective creates opportunities on two fronts.
 First, it brings the required general viewpoint to build an objective classification of swarm-based algorithms.
 This classification guides the algorithm selection for problem-solving and the development of novel or hybrid methods.
-Second, the network empowers scholars to examine swarms from an intermediate level that is crucial to understand the complex behavior of these systems.
-At this mezzo level, we expose the effects of the swarm rules which are hidden in the swarm behavior.
+Second, the network empowers scholars to examine swarms from an intermediate level that is important to understand the complex behavior of these systems.
+At this meso level, we expose the effects of the swarm rules which are hidden in the swarm behavior.